A Season of Change

 What is happening?
 Change.

 This change is different, though.
 It’s disruptive and destabilizing.
 We are all going back to the drawing board to modify the structures of our families, businesses, and churches.
-We have been forced to do some deep soul searching, and, for some of us, the future is more frightening than the past.
+We have been forced to do some deep soul-searching, and for some of us, the future is more frightening than the past.
 But it doesn’t have to be, nor should it.

 God’s Reign, Our Responsibility